StuPro-TOSCAna/TOSCAna/docs/dev/webapp/api-bindings.md

 ### Manual check

-Since the auto generation can go wrong it is always a good idea if everything went right.
+Since the auto generation can go wrong it is always a good idea to check if everything went right.